 Why Shibuya draws so many

 Shibuya Station opened back in 1885, but its famous crossing only took its modern-day form in 1932 when the Tokyu Toyoko Line opened and made Shibuya a key stop between the neighboring port city of Yokohama and Tokyo's central business hub.

 As more lines were added to the station and more people moved to live and work in Tokyo , the area expanded rapidly.
-Shibuya now services eight major lines, a vast network of bus lines, and is home to countless shopping and business centers.
+Shibuya now services nine major lines, a vast network of bus lines, and is home to countless shopping and business centers.

 A loyal pup that never gave up

 Sitting outside Shibuya Station is a symbol of the area, Hachiko.
 Immortalized as a bronze statue, this humble Akita dog has come to represent loyalty and perseverance, two essential qualities in Japanese folklore.
 The story behind Hachiko is as heartbreaking as it is sweet.

 Hachiko came to Tokyo with his owner, Eizaburo Ueno, a professor at Tokyo University.
 Hachiko would walk to the station with Ueno every morning and would return to the station every afternoon to meet his master from the train.
 One afternoon in 1925, however, Ueno didn't show up, having died unexpectedly from a hemorrhage.

 Hachiko was adopted by another family, yet every morning and afternoon for nearly 10 years he would walk to and from the station, waiting in vain for his owner to return.
 The statue now serves as a popular meeting spot for lovers, friends and family, standing next to the dog and watching the station's exit together.